What is Vision Therapy?

 Vision is More than 20/20

-Vision therapy treats the vision problems that interfere and prevent a person from functioning at the highest level which can impact learning, attention, and behavior.
-Children may have functional vision problems that mimic learning disabilities such as ADHD and may be misdiagnosed.
-This is where in-depth vision testing is important and necessary before any diagnosis is made or medication prescribed.
+Vision therapy treats the vision problems that interfere and prevent a person from functioning at the highest level which can impact learning, attention, reading and behavior.
+Children may have functional vision problems that mimic learning disabilities such as ADHD or trouble reading (Dyslexia) and may be misdiagnosed.
+This is where In-depth vision testing is important and necessary before any diagnosis is made or medication prescribed.
 Other patients may have co-existing vision problems and learning disabilities where the visual issues still need to be addressed.

 Does Vision Therapy Work?